lensapp/lens/docs/extensions/get-started/your-first-extension.md

 # Your First Extension

 In this topic, we'll teach you the fundamental concepts for building extensions.
-Make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed....

 ## Installing and Building the extension